filipecalegario/awesome-generative-ai/README.md

 ## Miscellaneous

+### Bio experiments

+* [fMRI-to-image](https://twitter.com/danberridge/status/1631489991435243520): tweet by [danberridge](https://twitter.com/danberridge) "The 'presented images' were shown to a group of humans.
+The 'reconstructed images' were the result of an fMRI output to Stable Diffusion.
+In other words, Stable Diffusion literally read people's minds."

 ### Jobs in Generative AI

 * [Jobs and talents in AI/ML, Data Science and Big Data | ai-jobs.net](https://ai-jobs.net/)